 The Company will need to raise capital in order to fund its operations.
 To address its financing requirements, the Company will seek financing through debt and equity financings, asset sales, and rights offerings to existing shareholders.
-The Company announced a financing subsequent to the period ended January 31, 2025, however, a successful outcome with respect to this financing cannot be guaranteed, and the ability of the Company to raise sufficient capital on an ongoing basis cannot be predicted at this time.
+The Company successfully completed a financing during the six months ended April 30, 2025, however, the ability of the Company to raise sufficient capital on an ongoing basis cannot be predicted or guaranteed at this time.

-These interim financial statements do not give effect to any adjustments which would be necessary should the Company be unable to continue as a going concern and therefore be required to realize its assets and discharge its liabilities in other than the normal course of business and at amounts different from those reflected in the accompanying consolidated financial statements.
+These condensed interim consolidated financial statements do not give effect to any adjustments which would be necessary should the Company be unable to continue as a going concern and therefore be required to realize its assets and discharge its liabilities in other than the normal course of business and at amounts different from those reflected in the accompanying consolidated financial statements.
 Such adjustments could be material.